jo-gross/Cocktail-Manager/README.md

 Originally a main goal was to create a compact view with all relevant infos from a high detailed cocktail recipes.
 Step by step the application grew and now it is a full-featured cocktail management tool.
-It combines the background management like financial/price calculation overview for partys or events, as well as the total production price of a cocktail, with the detailed recipe making and the compact view for the bar tenders during the evening.
+It combines the background management like financial/price calculation overview for partys or events, as well as the total production price of a cocktail, with the detailed recipe making and the compact view for the bartenders during the evening.

 ---